gigya/cdc-starter-kit/docs/install.md

 ## 3. Next steps

-Once you have the site working, it's time to understand the basics reading the [Basic Guide](basic.md), where you will be able to adapt the site to your needs.
+Once you have the site working, it's time to go deeper reading the [Basic Guide](basic.md), where you will be able to adapt the site to your needs.